 Be prepared for short bursts of brisk walking whilst exploring the woods.
 However, there will be longer periods of standing still while studying different tree specimens and, whatever the weather, you may become cold at these times, so do bring appropriate clothing.

 Ros Bennett is a botanist and ecologist.
-She was formerly a full time tutor at Flatford Mill and then organiser and leader of courses for FSC Overseas.
+She was formerly a full time tutor at Flatford Mill and then organiser and leader of courses for Field Studies Council overseas.
 She has written books on flowers and trees and has taught courses on both to all age groups.

 You will meet the tutor at dinner, and you will have your first session after dinner.